-To properly measure for house shutters, a homeowner first needs to decide whether shutters will be functional (fully close and cover window) or are purely decorative.
+To properly measure for house shutters, a homeowner first needs to decide whether the exterior shutters will be fully close and cover window (functional) or are purely decorative (stationary).
 Specific measuring instructions are given below based on the intended exterior shutter operation.

-First, observe obstructions on either side of the window which may prevent proper installation of outside shutters (downspouts, building corners, roof lines, etc.).
+Observe obstructions on either side of the window which may prevent proper installation of outside house shutters (downspouts, building corners, roof lines, flagpole mounts, etc.).
 Pay particular attention to the space between neighboring windows to ensure adequate proportions and that adjacent shutters will not collide.

 Solid exterior shutters, in conjunction with quality outdoor hardware, can be installed to be operable.
 Measure each window with great precision to ensure accurate fit.
-ShutterLand panels are crafted in 1/4 inch increments, so the correct size house shutter can be manufactured.
+ShutterLand composite and wood house shutters are crafted in 1/4 inch width and height increments.

-Width – Measure from the inside left of the window trim to the inside right.
+Width – Measure from the inside left of the window opening to the inside right.
 Measure in three places and record the narrowest measurement, then deduct 1/2 inch to ensure clearance when closing.
 Divide this measurement by two for the individual shutter width.
 Windows measuring less than 32 inches may us a single shutter that opens to one side.

 Height – Measure from the inside top of the window opening to the inside bottom.
 Measure in three places and record the narrowest measurement, then deduct 1/2 inch to ensure clearance when closing.
 This is the panel height.

 NOTE: Composite shutters can be installed with functional hardware, but have a flat non-decorative back, which will be visible when the shutters are rotated over the window in a closed position.
-The rear of raised panels and grooved panels area is flat and does not have the same detail as the front.
+All styles of composite exterior shutters are heavier than their wood counterparts.
+Composite shutters may need additional hinges to support the additional weight.

 The preferred appearance for stationary shutters is to simulate those that are functional, aligning with the window opening.
 Follow the instructions above to complete this outcome.

-Decorative panels may still look functional if they are installed with appropriate hardware, but they will not be able to fully close if permanently installed with screws to the side of the window.
+Decorative panels may still look functional if they are installed with appropriate shutter hardware, but they will not be able to fully close if permanently installed with screws to the side of the window.

 A divider rail is a horizontal bar, much like the top rail, that creates top and bottom louver areas.
 The divider rail is optional on all louvered and paneled shutters under 70 inches.
 A divider rail is required on combination shutters and all other panels in excess of 70 inches.